GT-McDowell-Lab/PyCAC/docs/chapter5/run.md

 `total_step` is the total simulation step of dynamic/hybrid CAC simulations or the total loading increment of quasistatic CAC simulations.

-`time_step`, in unit of ps, is the time step in dynamic CAC simulations or the dynamic part in hybrid CAC simulations.
+`time_step`, in ps, is the time step in dynamic CAC simulations or the dynamic part in hybrid CAC simulations.

 ### Related commands